alankarartist/alguiloop/README.md

 # AlGUILoop
 AlGUILoop allows to use while and for loops alongside without obstructing the GUI.
-This is currently for tkinter, PyQt5, PyQt6 and wxPython.
+This is currently for tkinter, PyQt5, PyQt6, wxPython, PyForms-GUI and PySide2.

 ## Installation
 You can install AlGUILoop from [PyPI](https://pypi.org/project/alguiloop/):